spider-pcn/spider_omnet/README.md

 ### Using the IDE
 To use the Omnet IDE, run `omnetpp` which opens the IDE allowing you to click on the `simpleNet.ned` file and run the OmnetSimulation from there.
-Once you have completed installation, navigate to the folder with setenv (should be first level inside the omnet simulation folder) and run
+Once you have completed installation, navigate to the folder with setenv (should be first level inside the omnet simulation folder) and run the following to save rebuilding time.
 ```
 . setenv
 omnetpp
 ```
-to save time in rebuilding the omnet setup.
 Open the simpleNet.ned file and click the green run button to run the simulation.

 ### Additional setup for running experiments